 UNDP is at the centre of the UN’s efforts to reduce global poverty.
-At the global level, UNDP chairs the United Nations Development Group (UNDG), which includes the UN’s key players in international development.
+At the global level, UNDP Administrator is the Vice-Chair of the United Nations Development Group (UNDG), which includes the UN’s key players in international development.
 UNDP is also helping to reinforce joint action on development in such forums as the Economic and Social Council, and the General Assembly of the United Nations.
-At the country level, UNDP plays two important roles, one as a partner for development work and the other as manager of the Resident Coordinator system.

 UNDP has its headquarters in New York City, but works primarily through its offices in about 170 countries and territories.

 Click here to learn the contact of UNDP in Moldova.